watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 # Instructions to set up mujoco and torch on your hpc

-ssh into netid@hpc.shanghai.nyu.edu
-run the following command to get an interactive shell. your login shell doesn't have updated version of glibc, so you should set up env here, note that you should use aquila as your partition (add flag --gres=gpu:1 if you want try gpu)
+First log in to your hpc account (After you applied for one)
 ```
-srun -p aquila --pty --mem  500 -t 0-01:00 bash
+ssh netid@hpc.shanghai.nyu.edu
 ```
-This will let you enter a new shell, on a compute node in the aquila partition
-NOTE: sometimes there is network issue on compute nodes, if that's the case, try set up stuff on your login node or debug partition and test them in a compute node.
+NOTE: by default compute nodes don't have Internet access, so you should set up your environment in your login node.
+The login node doesn't have correct dependencies installed.
+So when you test your mujoco_py, you should do that in a compute node (see step 8).

 0.
 load conda first